Tilbury LNG expansion project

 To continue supporting the evolving needs of our customers, on October 21, 2014, we started construction of a $400-million expansion project at Tilbury.
 This includes building a new storage tank and additional liquefaction equipment.

 Why are we upgrading?
 This additional equipment will help meet the growing LNG demands of the transportation sector, remote communities and industry in BC.
-We anticipate this equipment will be fully operational by mid 2017
+We anticipate this equipment will be fully operational in the first quarter of 2018.

 Our current facility can liquefy 5,000 gigajoules (GJ) of gas per day, and has a storage capacity of 600,000 GJ.
 The expanded facility will be able to liquefy an additional 34,000 GJ of natural gas per day and will add 1.1 million GJ of additional storage capacity.